 Buildings, which directly or indirectly account for nearly 40% of CO2 emissions, stand to gain the most from ‘integrative design’ - that is, designing energy-using systems not as isolated components but as a whole.
 These approaches make order-of-magnitude building efficiency improvements economically and financially viable - mainly by eliminating or shrinking heating, ventilation and air-conditioning (HVAC) equipment.

 The challenge, of course, is helping these technologies find a way to scale.
 The AC industry is dominated by a handful of large incumbent manufacturers that are simply responding to current regulatory and market signals.
-Consumers care about price, brand and looks more than anything else, and regulators fail to apply much pressure with regard to efficiency standards.
+Consumers care about price, brand and look more than anything else, and regulators fail to apply much pressure with regard to efficiency standards.
 Consequently, AC companies typically spend more on advertising and aesthetics than they do on research and development, and focus on churning out as many low-efficiency units as they can as cheaply as possible.